telatin/covtobed/paper/paper.md

 # Example applications

-When performing target enrichment experiments (where the aim is to sequence a set of selected regions of a genome), it's important to detect a lack of coverage or unsufficient coverage (*i.e.* is lower than `THRESHOLD` in the target regions).
-This can be calculated intersecting (using *bedtools*, [@bedtools]) the BED file describing the target region captured with the output of *covtobed*.
+When performing target enrichment experiments (where the aim is to sequence a set of selected regions of a genome), it's important to detect a lack of coverage or unsufficient coverage (*i.e.* the coverage on target is lower than `THRESHOLD`).
+This information can be obtained by intersecting (using *bedtools*, [@bedtools]) the BED file describing the target region captured with the output of *covtobed*.

 The tool has been used, for example, in the setup of a *target enrichment* panel targeting 71 human genes [@poloni], in order to detect uncovered regions.